EventualEnd/Notes/about.markdown

 permalink: /about/
 ---

-I am Gokay, a senior physics student in Istanbul Tehncial University.
-I built this site to share my notes on whatever I am studying on.
-I am well aware that it is a challange for a student to learn advanced topics by himself, I have suffered being myself and I want to share my notes and which sources you can learn more than my notes
+I am Gokay, a senior physics student at Istanbul Technical University.
+I built this site to share my notes on the subjects I am currently studying.
+I know well that it can be challenging for a student to learn advanced topics independently, I have experienced these difficulties myself.
+That is why I want to share not only my notes but also the sources I used, and point out where you can learn even more beyond my notes.
-, what sources I have used and so on.